 PIA supplemented with 300 µg/mL of carbenicillin and 10% sucrose (without glycerol).

 5.2.1.
-If no colony growth was obtained from step 5.1, repeat the conjugation and try increasing the volume of the cell mixture streaked in step 4.5.
-If too much growth occurred, repeat conjugation and decrease the volume streaked.13,14
+If no colony growth was obtained from step 5.1, repeat the conjugation and increase the volume of the cell mixture streaked in step 4.5.
+If too much growth occurred, repeat conjugation and decrease the volume streaked.

+5.2.2.
+If the conjugation repeatedly fails, an alternative method is to prepare electrocompetent cells of the P. aeruginosa strain and transform directly with the pEX100T-NotI plasmid.
+Detailed protocols for preparation of electrocompetent P. aeruginosa and transformation are available elsewhere 13,14.

 5.3.
 Incubate plates at 37 oC overnight.